Client Community Does Good

 There are even virtual workouts available for children, which is surely a useful resource for working parents.
 The Little Gym started publishing home workouts on its YouTube page towards the end of March.
 As of early April there were more than three dozen videos published.

 Allbirds is donating shoes to healthcare workers, giving out $500,000 worth of shoes in the last week of March alone.
 Now they’ve expanded the program so that any altruistic shoppers can donate a specially priced pair, or buy a pair for themselves and a healthcare worker.

-The CEOs of both REI and American Eagle have publicly committed to paying employees for their scheduled work time.
+The CEO of American Eagle has publicly committed to paying employees for their scheduled work time.
 American Eagle went so far as to commit to do all it can to “remove financial barriers” for employees who need testing or medical care.

 Bella+Canvas started manufacturing facemasks and, at capacity, it can churn out 100 million masks in a week.
 CDC Director Robert Redfield said in an interview that the agency is weighing the possibility of encouraging the general population to wear masks in an effort to help asymptomatic people from spreading the coronavirus unknowingly.